-These scrumptious Lemon Madeleines were the ideal nibble with my afternoon tea.
-With their bright citrus flavor, these shell shaped sponge cakes were mini in size, but not in flavor!
+With their bright citrus flavor, Dorie Greenspan’s scrumptious Glazed Lemon Madeleines were the ideal pairing with my afternoon tea.
+These shell-shaped tea cakes were mini in size, but not in flavor!

-I’ve made madeleines a number of times before, many of which utilized a Dorie Greenspan recipe.
-But I learned a few new tricks with this latest recipe from Baking Chez Moi.
+I’ve made varieties of this madeleines cookies recipe a number of times before, many of which utilized a Dorie Greenspan recipe.
+But I learned a few new tricks with this madeleines recipe from Baking Chez Moi.

 - You must chill your batter.